reginacastrovilli/DNNkit/README.md

 - rootBranchSubSample = list of the variables (root branches) that will actually be converted into pandas dataframes
 - InputFeatures(Merged/Resolved) = list of the variables that will be fed to the (p)DNN in the merged/resolved regime

+# DSIDtoMass.txt
+This text file contains the map used to convert DSID variables into mass values.

 # Functions.py
 This file contains useful functions that will be called by the other .py scripts.